 LastMinuteTravel.com is a booking website similar to Priceline.com where you cannot see what hotel you end up until the end.
 However, the nice thing about Last Minute Travel is the site isn’t that secretive and discreet with the majority of Boston hotels.
 If you find a hotel you are interested in, check out the photo section and a lot of times there will be a picture of the front of the hotel or a picture of the lobby with the hotel name.
 Also, they give a lot of information in the description, so if you cannot tell by pictures, you may be able to tell by a quick google search with the number of rooms, location, etc.

-If you don’t have much luck with LMT, you can try to bid for a discount hotel with Priceline or Hotwire.
+If you don’t have much luck with LMT or Hotel Tonight, you can try to bid for a discount hotel with Priceline or Hotwire.
 Just remember that these discount hotel rates are non-refundable and you can’t switch hotels after you book or get a refund.
 Make sure you know what star rating you want, what area and what price you are willing to pay.

 These hotel bidding sites are perfect for travelers who need a spot to sleep at night and don’t need specific hotel preferences or amenities.
 I like starting with a high star count and my ideal locations when I bid.
 (Disclaimer: Since I live in the area, I’ve never used bidding sites for Boston specifically, but have used the sites for personal travel with luck).

-However, if I was bidding for a hotel in Boston below are the areas that I would start with first that are in great locations and near a lot of tourist attractions!
+However, if I was bidding for a chance at a cheap hotel in Boston, below are the areas that I would start with first that are in great locations and near a lot of tourist attractions!
 (If your bid gets rejected, you’ll then have to decide whether to raise your price and/or add a location or lower a star rating.
 There are other locations to choose from in Boston that may work awesome for you, I just included the best locations for the value).

-My Recommendations of Boston Map Locations to Start with for Bidding Sites as of March/2015:
+My Recommendations of Boston Map Locations to Start with for Bidding Sites:

 - Priceline: Beacon Hill, Boston Common/Theatre District, Downtown Boston/Harbor Front, Copley Square/Back Bay